B-gann21/inventory-tracker/README.md

 # Inventory Tracker: A take-home for CTD Labs

+*note: this is still a WIP.
+Check the issues/project board to see what features have or have not been implemented*

 ## Description

 - This is a simple inventory tracking app - Users can register an account with an email and password, and once logged in they can add/remove items from their inventory, keeping track of the item's quantity and price along the way.